4eonardo/4eonardo.github.io/pessoal/readme.md

 let's get the darkness out of the way first.

 My life is in danger.
-If I don't update this readme within two weeks, so june 21 (♻️mar 25, expires apr 4), contact my nameless lawyer.
+If I don't update this readme within two weeks, so june 21 (♻️apr 24, expires may1), contact my nameless lawyer.

 2024,